 But if I had ever been a driver, I would have loved to race in this car.

-Sometimes if you’re lucky, you can get a photo with him, lol.
+And sometimes if you’re lucky, you can get a photo with a NASCAR Champion.

 The photo below is of the Rings of my Career.

-College Graduate, Lifeguard Champion, NASCAR Championship Team Ring, Brickyard 400 Winner Team Ring and IndyCar Championship Team Ring.
+College Graduate, Lifeguard Champion, NASCAR Championship Team Ring, Brickyard 400 Winner Team Ring and IndyCar Championship Team Ring to name a few.

 I was fortunate to get a NASCAR Championship Ring for my work on Jeff Gordon’s team and also a Championship Ring for my work in IndyCar with Sam Hornish, Jr. Not many in Racing can say that.
 I’m probably the only VIP Tour Guide with rings from both major series in Motorsports.

 I hope you’ve enjoyed this Virtual Tour of NASCAR racing.
-Maybe you learned some things yo didn’t know before.
+Maybe you learned some things you didn’t know before.